 But don’t worry – just because Macro March is almost over doesn’t mean I won’t be doing macrobiotic posts.
 I loved posting this month and I will definitely continue to talk about my macro finds.

-This CSA is organized by volunteers, so each member has to volunteer to man the pick-up table, and last week was my week (Thursday).
+This CSA is organized by volunteers, so each member has to volunteer to man the pick-up table at least one.
+Last week was my week (Thursday).
 I got sent home with about 4 full bags of veggies and I could barely carry it the 2 long blocks to my apartment.
 In the bags I got:

 many pounds of beets (and then more again this week!)

 broccoli and cabbage (and more again this week)

 butternut squash (the allotment was 1, but since I was volunteering I was able to take home many of the extras at the end)

-- tomatoes, eggplant, & shallots
+tomatoes, eggplant, & shallots

 basil & hot peppers

 3 dozen eggs (I gifted 1 dozen to a friend; I will probably gift another dozen because I get 1 dozen each week and I can barely finish them)

 peaches, plums, and nectarines

 2 loaves of raisin bread (brought 1 to work and it was demolished), 1/2 loaf of whole wheat bread, 1 piece of focaccia

 I have been trying to use all of that up this week.
 Here are some of the beautiful squash: